Brandt-moreThan4/Machine-Learning_old/STA-380-Part-2-Exercises_Combined.md

 too much a leap of faith to claim that this rental difference is due solely to the building’s green rating.
-We need to dig deeper to understand the data further and perhaps discover that the higher median rent differential could be attributed to another variable.
+We need to dig deeper to understand the data further and perhaps discover that the higher median rent differential could be attributed to another variable or factor.

 ## Confounders

-We need to do some basic exploration of our data set beyond what we have already done with a goal of understanding how a buildings green rating is related to both rent and other variables.
-You might hypothesize that green buildings are simply associated with other factors that are really driving the difference in the median rental value.
+We need to do some basic exploration of our data set beyond what we have already done with the goal of understanding how a building’s green rating is related to both rent and other variables.
+One might hypothesize that green buildings are simply associated with other factors, which are really driving the difference in the median rental value.
 “Going Green” is a newer phenomenon so we might expect that the majority of buildings that have green certifications are newer buildings and that this newness is what drives their rent higher.
-Perhaps buildings that are built with green certification standard in mind are also built with higher quality overall and that this higher quality, indicated by building class, is what is determining rent dispersion.
+Perhaps buildings that are built with green certification standard in mind are also built with higher quality overall and that this higher quality, indicated by building class, is what is truly determining rent dispersion.
 We must examine the data for the possibility of these confounders.

 To get a feel for the potential interactions between variables in the data, we plot a correlation matrix.